NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Basilisk Eye.md

 **Activate** `pf2:0` (concentrate)

-**Trigger** You [[Feats/Shield Block|Shield Block]] a melee attack with the affixed shield.
+**Trigger** You [[Feats/Shield Block|Shield Block]] a melee attack with the affixed shield

 * * *

 This slimy green stone glows with a strong light whenever the shield it adorns blocks a melee attack.
-When the eye is activated, the attacker must succeed at a DC 25 Fortitude check save or become [[Conditions/Slowed 1|Slowed 1]] for 1 minute as its body slowly stiffens in partial petrification.
+When the eye is activated, the attacker must succeed at a DC 25 Fortitude check save or become [[Conditions/Slowed|Slowed 1]] for 1 minute as its body slowly stiffens in partial petrification.

 *Source: Pathfinder GM Core*
 *ORC*